AFrederick13/Decoded-Codex/pages/index.md

 ---
 title: "Decoded Codex - Explore the Codex"
 layout: "base.njk"
-description: "Explore a diverse collection of world religions and philosophies.
-Decoded Codex is your guide to understanding the rich tapestry of human belief and wisdom, from ancient traditions to modern schools of thought."
+description: "Your guide to exploring and understanding the world's diverse religions and philosophies."
 image: /images/Home/DecodedCodex.jpg
 eleventyExcludeFromCollections: true
 search: false
 ---

-# Decoded Codex
+## Decoded Codex

+# Your guide to exploring and understanding the world's diverse religions and philosophies.

 ## Explore Topics